+iv.
+Provide the citation for this policy or procedure:

 SC Voucher Policy Manual - 2.3 Child Care Assistance Requirements.

-Other.
+~ 1 Ot r ıe r.

 Identify and describe the components that are still pending per the instructions on CCDF Plan Response Options for Areas where Implementation is Still in Progress in the Introduction.

-1.7 b) To help families transition from assistance, does the Lead Agency gradually djust copays for families eligible under the graduated phase-out period?
-No Yes i.
+3.1.7 b) To help families transition from assistance, does the Lead Agency gradually adjust copays for families eligible under the graduated phase-out period?

+Yes

+i.
 If yes, describe how the Lead Agency gradually adjusts copays for families under a graduated phase-out.

-At redetermination, the copay is adjusted if the income has increased. ii.
+At redetermination, the copay is adjusted if the income has increased.

+ii.
 If yes, does the Lead Agency require additional reporting requirements during the graduated phase-out period?
+(Note: Additional reporting requirements are also discussed in section 3.3.3 of the plan.)

+✓ No.

+T Yes.

-(Note: Additional reporting requirements are also discussed in section 3.3.3 of the plan.) ☑ No. ☐ Yes.
-Describe: The client must report and verify the following changes within 10 calendar days of the date the change occurs: Income, family size, address, employment/educational training status, or a change in hours of employment/training/education.
+The client must report and verify the following changes within 10 calendar days of the date the change occurs: Income, family size, address, employment/educational training status, or a change in hours of employment/training/education.